uw-dims/dims-ocd/source/currentsystem.rst

 CIF provides a database of historic IOCs obtained from feeds that it consumes on a regular basis.
-In turn, CIF produces feeds of IOCs that can be used for watchlists, access control lists, IPS rules, etc. The PRISEM system uses CIF to produce watchlists that are used by the Python based `Botnets`_ detectors processing real-time NetFlow V5 records sent from network devices for real-time detection of suspect flows.
+In turn, CIF produces feeds of IOCs that can be used for watchlists, access control lists, IPS rules, etc. The PRISEM system uses CIF to produce watchlists that are used by the Python based :term:`Botnets System` detectors processing real-time NetFlow V5 records sent from network devices for real-time detection of suspect flows.
 CIF correlates data in its tables, associating IOCs from multiple sources, as well as enriching the data by looking up ASNs, domain name to IP address associations, etc. Users can enter IOC data using CIF’s browser plug-in, the CIFglue application from Verizon, or through the CIF API.

-The PRISEM system also processes “SEARCH” records that are added to CIF when someone searches, putting those IP addresses or CIDR blocks that are searched for, but produce no results, into a watchlist.
+The PRISEM system also processes "SEARCH" records that are added to CIF when someone searches, putting those IP addresses or CIDR blocks that are searched for, but produce no results, into a watchlist.
 A more accurate way to do this is to have users explicitly put suspicious IP addresses or CIDR blocks into CIF